chimericdream/worldofpannotia.com/src/_psionic_powers/breath-of-the-black-dragon.md

   powerResistance: "Yes"
   powerPoints: 11
   description: |
-    Your mouth spews forth vitriolic acid that deals 11d6 points of acid damage to any targets in the area.
+    Your mouth spews forth vitriolic acid that deals {% die_roll 11 6 0 %} points of acid damage to any targets in the area.
   augment: |
-    For every additional power point you spend, this power's damage increases by 1d6 points.
+    For every additional power point you spend, this power's damage increases by {% die_roll 1 6 0 %} points.
 ---